Clinical Neuromuscular

 Waldenström macroglobulinemiaIgMDemyelinating or axonalLymphoplasmacytic lymphoma; hyperviscosity; anti-MAG common; may present identical to IgM MGUS neuropathy

-AL AmyloidosisLight chains (lambda > kappa)Small fiber → mixed axonalPainful small fiber neuropathy + autonomic; carpal tunnel (bilateral); organ infiltration (heart, kidney); Congo red birefringence
+AL AmyloidosisLight chains (lambda > kappa)Small fiber → mixed axonalPainful small fiber neuropathy + autonomic + cardiac/renal infiltration; Congo red birefringence.
+Bilateral CTS is more characteristic of ATTR (hereditary and wild-type) than AL

 Multiple myelomaVariousAxonal sensorimotorNeuropathy in ~5%; also from amyloid deposition or treatment (bortezomib, thalidomide)